lennycolton/vatglasses-data/README.md

 If you're not a member of local staff but you'd still like to contribute, please consider contacting the vACC directly - they may be very keen to have you on board!
 Alternatively, you could propose some improvements to an existing data set.

 ## Contribution Guide
+Feel free to contribute to any of the data sets included in this repository.
+Please be aware that local vACC staff may perform bulk updates to data sets that they manage.
+VATGlasses-managed data sets rely on the community to keep them up-to-date and won't see bulk changes like this.

 Please ensure that you provide a source for your issues and pull-requests!
 Issues and pull requests without a valid source will be automatically closed.

 By committing changes to this repository, you acknowledge that the copyright ownership of any contributions you make transfers to @lennycolton in its entirety.